 Primary education in Australia runs for 7 to 8 years and begins at the preparatory or reception level.
 Students usually enter into the national education system at ages 4 or 5.
 Add additional content in here – exploring learning concepts, skills to be developed during primary years, support from teachers etc.

-Secondary school education in Australia is compulsory until year 10 or age 16, however to move onto higher education students must complete year 12 to receive their certificate, similar to India.
+Secondary school education in Australia is compulsory until year 10 or age 16, however to move onto higher education students must complete year 12 to receive their certificate.
 There are however some key differences between secondary education at both the middle and senior levels.
 During middle secondary school students’ choices are limited and a standard curriculum is delivered.
 In senior school there is a greater choice of subjects available and students are encouraged to make their own decisions about what to study.
 Students work with teachers and counsellors to decide on subjects that match their strengths and possible career or tertiary study path.

 The Australian education system generally consists of public and independent education, and both options should be explored so that you can make the right choice for you and your family.